openstack/openstack-manuals/doc/install-guide/source/overview.rst

 virtual networks to physical networks using :term:`NAT<Network Address Translation (NAT)>`.
 Additionally, this option provides the foundation for advanced services such as LBaaS and FWaaS.

+The OpenStack user can create virtual networks without the knowledge of underlying infrastructure on the data network.
+This can also include VLAN networks if the layer-2 plug-in is configured accordingly.

 .. _figure-network2-services: